 We have borrowed to fund a portion of our assets and intend to limit our overall borrowing to meet the limitations set forth under the Investment Company Act.
 Accordingly, we will limit (i) leverage from debt securities to one-third of our total assets, including the proceeds of such borrowings, at the time such borrowings are calculated and (ii) the total aggregate liquidation value and outstanding principal amount of any preferred stock and debt securities to 50% or less of the amount of our total assets (including the proceeds of debt securities and preferred stock) less liabilities and indebtedness not represented by our debt securities and preferred stock, each in accordance with the requirements of the Investment Company Act.
 Although we have no present intention to do so, we may also operate with leverage by issuing preferred stock.

 We seek a leverage ratio, based on a variety of factors including market conditions and our Advisor's market outlook, where the rate of return, net of applicable expenses, on the Company's investment portfolio investments purchased with leverage exceeds the costs associated with such leverage.

-As of December 31, 2015, we incurred leverage through borrowings under a revolving credit facility that permitted the Company to borrow up to \$70 million as of that date of which \$25 million has been committed and drawn.
-Our asset coverage ratio as of December 31, 2015 was 663%.
-See "Leverage-Effects of Leverage" for a description of our credit agreement with a syndicate of banks led by Texas Capital Bank, N.A.
+As of December 31, 2017, we incurred leverage through borrowings under the Credit Facility that permitted the Company to borrow up to \$62 million as of that date of which \$25.8 million was committed and drawn.
+Our asset coverage ratio as of December 31, 2017, was 648%.
+As of December 31, 2016, we incurred leverage through borrowings under the Credit Facility that permitted the Company to borrow up to \$70 million as of that date of which \$61.5 million was committed and drawn.
+As of such date, our asset coverage ratio was 325%.
+See "Leverage-Effects of Leverage" for a description of our credit agreement.